 - The intern is supervised and mentored throughout the internship

-- The intern should not displace a paid employee
+- The intern does not displace a paid employee

 - The employer derives no immediate financial advantage from the intern

-- Unpaid/non-credit internships are limited to only one academic term or 10 weeks
+- Unpaid internships should be limited to no more than one academic term or ~ 10 weeks